sevenzig/qbrankings/clutch-scoring-system.md

 # Clutch Performance Scoring System Documentation

 ## Overview
-The Clutch Performance Score evaluates a quarterback's ability to perform in high-pressure, game-deciding situations.
-The system combines regular season clutch statistics with playoff performance bonuses, using sophisticated weighting to account for the increased difficulty of clutch moments in playoff scenarios.
+The Clutch Performance Score evaluates a quarterback's ability to perform in high-pressure, game-deciding situations using situational split data from Supabase.
+The system analyzes performance across 7 clutch categories using advanced metrics (ANY/A, TD rate, sack rate, turnover rate) instead of traditional passer rating.
 The maximum possible score is **100 points**.

 ---

 ## System Architecture

+### Data Source
+The system uses situational split data from Supabase tables:
+- **`qb_splits_advanced`**: Primary source for situational statistics
+- **`qb_splits`**: Secondary source for fumble data and additional metrics

 ### Temporal Weighting
 All clutch calculations use the same year-based weighting system: